texeltek/ballin-octo-sansa/README.md

 ### Vagrant Dev VM
 1. Install [Vagrant](http://www.vagrantup.com)
 1. Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
+1. Add this project as a submodule to your project
+  * git submodule add git://github.com/texeltek/ballin-octo-sansa.git
+1. Copy the Vagrantfile from this project into the root directory as your project
-1. From the same directory as the Vagrantfile, run "vagrant up"
+1. From the same directory as the Vagrantfile (i.e. the root directory as your project), run "vagrant up"
   * If this is a first time run it will take a while as Vagrant does the following
     * Downloads a vm from redhat
     * provisions the VM via puppet